-have some fun playing in the dirt and help contribute to something that benefits all of us.
+have some fun playing in the dirt helping contribute to something that benefits all of us.

 We can provide some tools, hard hats, safety vest, however, if you have hardhats please bring them.
 The one thing we have plenty of is work to do, but if you want to help us out you need to be prepared.
 This means being properly dressed.
 The right clothes are necessary for your safety and we emphasize safety.